Embed Code

 Treatment | Cannabis cessation, hot baths and showers |

-Medication | Capsaicin cream |
+Medication | Capsaicin cream Diphenhydramine |

-Weekly cannabis use is generally required for the syndrome to occur; synthetic cannabinoids can also cause CHS.
+CHS is associated with frequent (weekly or more often), long-term (several months or longer) cannabis use; synthetic cannabinoids can also cause CHS.
 The underlying mechanism is unclear, with several possibilities proposed.
-Diagnosis is based on the symptoms, as well as the history of cannabis use (including a urine screen test if necessary).
+Diagnosis is based on the symptoms; a history of cannabis use, especially persistent, frequent use of high-dose cannabis products; and ruling out other possible causes of hyperemesis (persistent vomiting).
 The condition is typically present for some time before the diagnosis is made.
-Another condition that presents similarly is cyclic vomiting syndrome (CVS).

 The syndrome was first described in 2004, and simplified diagnostic criteria were published in 2009.